East Texas offers many enjoyable indoor and outdoor environments, attractions, and activities for families and friends visiting the town.

-The Texas Country Music Hall of Fame, which is located in Carthage, honors the achievements of Texans to folk music.
+The Texas Country Music Hall of Fame, located in Carthage, honors the achievements of Texans in folk music.

-This unusual gallery and concert space has now become a great attraction for followers of the genre since it was found in 1998.
+This unusual gallery and concert space has become a great attraction for followers of the genre since it was founded in 1998.

-The Texas Country Music Hall of Fame, as well as the neighboring Tex Ritter Museum, hold a number of events and festivals every year, which includes the Classic Country Music Concert and the Tex Ritter Tribute Concert in August.
+The Texas Country Music Hall of Fame and the neighboring Tex Ritter Museum hold several events and festivals every year, including the Classic Country Music Concert and the Tex Ritter Tribute Concert in August.

-Henderson, which is located halfway from Tyler and Carthage, is full of art, history, and outdoor experiences.
+Henderson, located halfway from Tyler and Carthage, is full of art, history, and outdoor experiences.

-The vibrant Henderson Main Street System includes a number of historic merchants and historical landmarks in the Central Historic Square as well as premium shopping, eating, and entertainment venues around the city.
+The vibrant Henderson Main Street System includes several historic merchants and landmarks in the Central Historic Square and premium shopping, eating, and entertainment venues around the city.

-Henderson hosts a variety of events every year, such as the Historic Syrup Festival on the first Saturday in October, the Historic Tractor Exhibition, an annual Fourth of July Celebration, as well as the Downtown during Christmas Fest in December.
+Henderson hosts various events every year, such as the Historic Syrup Festival on the first Saturday in October, the Historic Tractor Exhibition, an annual Fourth of July Celebration, and the Downtown during Christmas Fest in December.

-Marshall, which is located east of Longview and west side of the Louisiana borders, is recognized as the Cultural Capital of East Texas because of its strong support for the arts and historic protection of its many sites and structures.
+Marshall, located east of Longview and west of the Louisiana borders, is recognized as the Cultural Capital of East Texas because of its strong support for the arts and the historic protection of its many sites and structures.